The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 |Top imports: electronic machinery, footwear, furniture.|

 Significant growth in two-way trade, now in excess of $1 billion, is expected to continue.
 While the goods trade continues to dominate, New Zealand's export of education, tourism and commercial services has become an increasingly important part of our economic relationship.
-Approximately 1,800 Vietnamese study in New Zealand each year, from short-course training to doctoral research.
-As many as 30,000 New Zealanders visit Viet Nam each year.
+Over 2,100 Vietnamese studied in New Zealand last year, from short-course training to doctoral research.
+Air New Zealand’s direct flight between Auckland and Ho Chi Minh City has increased Vietnamese numbers by over 50%.
+Over 27,000 New Zealanders visited Viet Nam in 2016.

 Free trade agreements with Viet Nam